9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 The [library reference for `System.Directory`](http://www.haskell.org/ghc/docs/latest/html/libraries/base/System-Directory.html) provides a comprehensive list of the functions available.
-Let\'s use `ghci` to demonstrate a few of them.
+Let's use `ghci` to demonstrate a few of them.
 Most of these functions are straightforward equivalents to C library calls or shell commands.